Palm Springs Sonography Schools

 Loma Linda University

-To enroll in the sonography programs offered at this school, students need to have already completed an associate's or bachelor's degree program.
+To enroll in the sonography programs offered at this school, students need to have already completed an associate's or bachelor's degree program or at least 105 transferable credits.
 Allied health program graduates are also accepted.
 In addition, students must be CPR-certified and complete 8 hours of sonography observation.
 Prerequisite courses include college algebra, anatomy, physiology, health care fundamentals, basic physics and medical terminology.

 In addition to classroom-based training, sonography students are required to complete clinical work at affiliated health care facilities.
 The sonography certificate programs are accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).